-Competency Performance indicators Knowledge Practical exercises Performance indicators Knowledge Practical exercises (d) Use and agree an appropriate decision making process; (e) Agree essential and desirable criteria and prioritises; (f) Consider as many options as practicable; (g) Make decisions when they need to, reviews and changes if required; (h) Consider risks but do not take unnecessary risks. actions; (b) Monitor aircraft trajectory in roles; (b) SOPs. decision making process; (e) Agree essential and desirable criteria and prioritises; (f) Consider as many options as practicable; (g) Make decisions when they need to, reviews and changes if required; (h) Consider risks but do not take unnecessary risks. (a) Monitor and cross-checks all actions; (b) Monitor aircraft trajectory in critical flight phases; (c) Take appropriate actions in response to deviations from the flight path. (a) Apply SOPs in both PF and PNF roles; (d) Use and agree an appropriate decision making process; (e) Agree essential and desirable criteria and prioritises; (f) Consider as many options as practicable; (g) Make decisions when they need to, reviews and changes if required; (h) Consider risks but do not take unnecessary risks. (a) Monitor and cross-checks all (a) SOPs; actions; (b) Aircraft systems; (c) Take appropriate actions in response to deviations from the flight path. (a) Apply SOPs in both PF and PNF (a) PF and PNF roles; roles; (b) SOPs.
+0 Durative 1 Competency Performance indicators Knowledge Practical exercises (d) Use and agree an appropriate decision making process; (e) Agree essential and desirable criteria and prioritises; (f) Consider as many options as practicable; (g) Make decisions when they need to, reviews and changes if required; (h) Consider risks but do not take unnecessary risks. - (a) Monitor and cross-checks all actions; (a) SOPs; (b) Aircraft systems; (b) Monitor aircraft trajectory in (c) Take appropriate actions in response to deviations from the flight path.
+Task sharing (a) Apply SOPs in both PF and PNF roles; (a) PF and PNF roles; (b) SOPs. (b) Makes and responds to standard callouts.